New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The average point total in Patriots home games this season is 46.8 points, 4.3 more than this outing's over/under (42.5).

-- In away games, New York is winless against the spread and 0-3 overall.
+- New York is winless against the spread, and 0-3 overall, away from home.

-- New York has gone over the total once in three road games this season.
+- In three away games this year, New York has hit the over once.

 Powered by Data Skrive.